BLIND BROOK HIGH SCHOOL

 Senior Options is an off-campus experience that fulfills the mission statement.
 Students must secure their own off-campus placement and supervisor.
 They will choose and pursue an area of interest and complete either an internship, community service, an independent project, or an internship/independent project combination.
 Students will not be able to receive monetary compensation nor be supervised by a family member.
 Students will receive school credit for successful participation and completion of this program.

-The start-up date of this program is during the week of May 1, 2017.
-The program will conclude on June 7, 2017.
+The start-up date of this program is during the week of May 6, 2019 (dependent on AP exams).
+The program will conclude on June 13, 2019.

 Students are required to spend a minimum of 25 hours per week in their chosen option off campus.
 They must keep a record of the time spent and a daily journal, which serves as a record of their activities and reactions to them.
 These entries might include observations, criticisms, explanations or evaluations of their experiences, which they share with the Senior Options Coordinator.
 Students are required to meet with the Senior Options Mentor once a week.